List of As Told by Ginger characters: Courtney Gripling

 In Mommie Nearest, Courtney's mother has to stay in the hospital after she gets an infection from a face lift.
 Courtney then spends more time with Ginger's mother, Lois, as a temporary replacement.
 It results in Courtney staying a few nights in Ginger's home.
 Ginger quickly becomes jealous of the natural mother-daughter relationship Courtney and Lois have.
 In Fair to Cloudy, Ginger invited Darren to the county fair without consulting her normal companions, Dodie and Macie.
 Dodie then retaliates by inviting Courtney.
 At the fair, Courtney, as Ginger put it, "has to try everything", as she is intrigued that such a lifestyle exists.

 Courtney's main love interest throughout the show is Darren's older brother, Will, though the latter is usually either oblivious or uninterested.
 Courtney's reasons for attending a public school are left unexplained.
 Her younger brother, Blake, also attends a public school.
 It could possibly be that, similar to the character Veronica Lodge from the Archie comics, that their father enrolled them in public schools to avoid them being spoiled - without any success.
 Courtney sometimes refers to Macie as "Stacey" or "Kacey" and Dodie as "Potie."
 The girls in Courtney's inner circle (not all at once) have included Ginger, Miranda, Mipsy, Missy, Mindy, Traci, Stacey, Kacie, Donna, Diva, Dinah, Heather, Lonnie, and Hope.
 These members change: they have been added and dropped over the course of the series (with the exceptions of Miranda, Mipsy and Ginger).

+In the series finale, The Wedding Frame, Courtney's family loses their fortune as a result of her father's illicit activities and they are forced to leave their mansion to find more "modest accommodations" as Blake would later put.
+Due to this the Griplings ending up buying the Foutleys' soon-to-be vacant home; ironically, Ginger and her family move into the same wealthy neighborhood where the Griplings resided in.
+Courtney and Ginger remain friends and the former even attends Lois' wedding in plain clothes similar to Ginger's style.
+She is however strangely absent from the final shot during Ginger's reading of her book in the future, suggesting that their friendship didn't have last throughout.